suyamat/ScalingVisionEncoder/README.md

     --batch_size "128"
 ```

-## Search hyper-parameters
+## Search for Hyper-Parameters
-For example, to search the optimal combinations of the layer and the kernel size of maxpooling, using all layers, all kernel sizes and 100% of samples, you can run
+For instance, to search for the optimal combination of layer and kernel size for max pooling, utilizing all layers, all kernel sizes, and 100% of the samples, you can run
 ```
 python -m encoding.scripts.search_hparams \
     --model_name "eva02-clip-large" \